 How London can get there

-- Pre-visit promotion: convincing more visitors to choose London by attracting more first-time visitors; drawing more visitors during off-peak seasons and directing them to locations where London has capacity; showcasing London’s cultural offer.
+- Pre-visit promotion: convincing more people to choose London by attracting more first-time visitors; drawing more visitors during off-peak seasons and directing them to locations where London has capacity; and showcasing London’s cultural offer.

-- Infrastructure and amenities: ensuring London can sustain and accommodate growing numbers of visitors; investing in culture, amenities and digital infrastructure.
+- Infrastructure and amenities: ensuring London can sustain and accommodate the growing number of visitors; and investing in culture, amenities and digital infrastructure.

 Thank you to all the organisations that kindly gave their time and valuable insight to help deliver this vision.